slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'To be successful, society must maintain a balance between nurturing excellence and encouraging the average to improve.
 There must be both cooperation and competition between people in the same society.There is a continual need to balance between a successful, competitive society, and a cohesive, compassionate one.'*

 <!--
+> *'Um partido é considerado populista, se apresenta a vida política como uma luta entre uma massa de cidadãos virtuosos e uma elite mal-intencionada e venal.'*

-Multicultural is by absurdum the true monocultural."
+> *'Multicultural is by absurdum the true monocultural.' -- EF*
 > *'Não há direitos sem obrigações e viceversa.' -- EF*

 I would not consider taxes to be “punitive.”
 Taxes aren’t punishment.
 They are much more like a membership fee